Service build¶

 Mark deployment targets explicitly with workloads[].containers[].build: true.

-- Non-buildable services must not define
+- Services without build configuration must not define

 build: trueon containers. - More than one container can be marked only when they are expected to receive the same built image.